-For a transitional period we also recognize the following domain names as granting authorization although these are deprecated and should be replaced with a domain name from the above list at the earliest opportunity.
+For a transitional period, Sectigo also recognizes the following domain names as granting authorization although these are deprecated and should be replaced with a domain name from the above list at the earliest opportunity.

-comodo.com

-comodoca.com
+- comodo.com - comodoca.com

 4.3.
 Certificate Issuance